Trylle Trilogy

-Trylle Trilogy is a young adult paranormal series by American author Amanda Hocking.
+Trylle Trilogy is a young adult fantasy series by American author Amanda Hocking.
 The trilogy follows the story of Wendy Everly, a 17-year-old girl who stumbles upon another world where she eventually learns of her true identity.

 Hocking had originally self-published the series as e-books, selling more than 1.5 million copies.
 In 2011, St. Martin's Press signed on Hocking and re-released the books, starting with Switched (January 2012), Torn (February 2012) and Ascend (April 2012).